zoltantoth0409/liferay-portal/readme/LANGUAGE_KEY_GUIDELINES_EN.markdown

 - *Membership Type*
 - *Trash Entries Max Age*

-More examples of radio/checkbox/selector/text field labels that are phrases
+More examples of radio/checkbox/selector/text field labels that are sentences
 include:

-- *Allow subsites to display content from this site*
+- *Allow subsites to display content from this site.*
-- *Use the default language options*
+- *Use the default language options.*

 If a radio or checkbox provides more options when selecting it, make that obvious by starting its label with an action word.
 For example, a checkbox using one of the labels below hints that selecting it brings up more options:

-- *Define social interactions for users*
+- *Define social interactions for users.*
-- *Define a custom default language and additional available languages for this site*
+- *Define a custom default language and additional available languages for this site.*

 There are cases that require mixing text styles.
 For example, the mid-sentence *inline* text fields in the Social Activity portlet mix text styles to improve